fv1344/GM-Senior-Capstone-Project-SS2020/README.md

 	* Port: 3306
 	* Username: root
 	* Password: password
-	* (or edit connection string in: -> gmfintech2019 -> FinsterTab -> F2019 -> dbEngine.py)

-3. Create schema named 'gmfsp_db' in MySQL Workbench
+3. Create schema named 'gmfsp_db'

 4. Copy SQL script from folder:
-	* GM-Senior-Capstone-Project-SS2020 -> FinsterTab -> W2020 -> SQL -> SQL CREATE TABLE SCRIPTS MYSQL -> CREATE_DATABASE_TABLES_MYSQL.sql
+	* GM-Senior-Capstone-Project-SS2020 -> SourceFolder -> SupplementalMaterial -> SQL -> SQL CREATE TABLE SCRIPTS MYSQL -> CREATE_DATABASE_TABLES_MYSQL.sql

-5. Run script in MySQL Workbench
+5. Execute script

-## Part 2: Python
+## Part 2: PyCharm

 1. Create a folder named 'gmfintech' at a convenient location on your machine.

-2. Open Command Prompt and navigate to the directory of this 'gmfintech' folder.
+2. Open Command Prompt and navigate to the directory of this folder.
 	* An easy way to do this is:
 		1. Open File Explorer
 		2. Navigate to the location of the 'gmfintech' folder